unDefinedERROR403/ShootingZilla/README.md

 ## Roadmap
-As a game is ready to play on android devices, future scope to this game can be done as updation:
+As a game is ready to play on android/iOS devices, future scope to this game can be done as updation:

-1. Making this game ios compatible
-2. Adding more skins and effects
+1. Adding more skins and effects
-3. Making multiplayer version of this game
+2. Making multiplayer version of this game
-4. Connecting to social media
+3. Connecting to social media
-5. Can also be implemented in VR
+4. Can also be implemented in VR
+5. Adding levels to the game
+6. Adding more visual and sound effects to make it more realistic

 ## Contributing
-For people who want to make changes or modify or update the game, we highly recommend them to go through the game documentation once brfore directly jumping to make any of the changes.
+For people who want to make changes or modify or update the game, we highly recommend them to go through the game documentation once before directly jumping to make any of the changes.
 Scripts, packages and assets are all invluded in the resource file.
 Also, it is recommended to follow the installation(stated above) before attempting to modify or update the game.